zlatozar/TigerLanguage/FrontEnd/Notes.md

 ## Chapter 6

-Describes the data structures that should be created on top of memory and registers.
+_Describes the data structures that should be created on top of memory and registers._
+_First data should be placed on frame or register(Frame.Access) then we must define a way to access the data (Stm)._

-In this and next chapter we work only with addresses - calculate or modify and then translate to a Tree language.
+In this and next chapter we work only with _addresses_ - calculate or modify and then translate to a Tree language.

 **Frame** is used for a variety of purposes: